Bdot42/mfakto/README.txt

 ####################

 General requirements:
 - AMD Catalyst 11.4 or higher.
-Consider using 11.10 or above as the AMD APP SDK has been discontinued.
+Consider using 11.10 or above as the now-discontinued AMD APP SDK is required for older versions.
 - otherwise: AMD APP SDK 2.5 or higher
 - for Intel integrated GPUs: Compute Runtime for OpenCL